 - Provides a developmentally appropriate PSHE and RSE curriculum which develops pupils' understanding of acceptable behaviour and keeping themselves safe.
-(Examples should be listed here) - Have systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued.
-(Examples should be listed here) - Ensure victims, perpetrators and any other child affected by peer on peer abuse will be supported (state process/examples)) - Develops robust risk assessments where appropriate (e.g. Using the Risk Assessment Management Plan and Safety and Support Plan tools). - Have relevant policies in place (e.g. behaviour policy).
+(See Lodge Farm RSE policy) - Have systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued.
+Eg Worry Boxes are available in all classes, SLT on duty at lunchtimes, regularly check the children have people they can talk to at school. - Ensure victims, perpetrators and any other child affected by peer on peer abuse will be supported.
+The school's monitoring forms detail the support provided. - Develops robust risk assessments where appropriate (e.g. Using the Risk Assessment Management Plan and Safety and Support Plan tools). - Have relevant policies in place (See Lodge Farm Behaviour Policy).